-Because ice cream headaches go away on their own shortly after they start, there's no need to see a doctor.
+Because ice cream headaches quickly go away, there's no need to see a doctor.

-Ice cream headaches are caused by cold material moving across the warm roof of your mouth and the back of your throat, such as when you eat ice cream quickly or gulp a cold drink.
-Scientists are still unsure about the exact mechanism that causes this pain.
+Ice cream headaches are caused either by exposing your head to sudden, extreme cold or by having something cold move across the roof of your mouth and the back of your throat, such as when you eat ice cream quickly or gulp a cold drink.
+Scientists are unsure about the exact mechanism that causes this pain.

-One theory is that the cold food or drink may temporarily alter blood flow in your nervous system, causing a brief headache.
-Blood vessels constrict to prevent the loss of body heat and then relax again to let blood flow rise.
-This results in a burst of pain that subsides once the body adapts to the temperature change.
+One theory is that the cold temporarily alters blood flow in your nervous system, causing a brief headache.
+Blood vessels constrict to prevent the loss of body heat and then relax again to let blood flow rise, resulting in a burst of pain that goes away once the body adapts to the temperature change.

 Ice cream headaches can affect anyone.
-But you may be more susceptible to ice cream headaches or have more-severe ice cream headaches if you're prone to migraines.
+But you might be more susceptible to ice cream headaches or have more-severe ice cream headaches if you're prone to migraines.

 Ice cream headaches don't need treatment.
 Typically, the pain quickly disappears after the cold food or drink is swallowed.